mattmiller/mattmiller.github.com/_posts/2013-03-31-debugging-clojure-with-redefs.md

 <script src="https://gist.github.com/mattmiller/5279871.js"> </script>

 <p>
-It would be great if I could see what is being passed to .mapReduce. with-redefs I can.
+It would be great if I could see what is being passed to .mapReduce.
+With with-redefs I can.
 </p>

 <script src="https://gist.github.com/mattmiller/5279990.js"> </script>